kilowhat/kilowhat.net/_extensions/wordpress.md

 ### Version 1.7.6 - December 13, 2022

+- Fix "WordPress" case in the extension name, documentation and English translations.
+The namespaces and attributes are unchanged and keep their lowercase "p".
 - Fix new comment threads with no replies not showing as unread in Flarum discussion list.
 It will now show as unread + zero replies which Flarum would not natively do.

 This problem appeared in version 1.7.4 when the reply count was fixed for new discussions.